funkyfisch/docker-devops-public/README.md

 # Docker Workshop
 This repository contains the examples and exercises for the Edument Docker Workshop.

+## Installation
+Ensure that [Docker Desktop](https://www.docker.com/products/docker-desktop) is installed on your system.

 ## Overview
 The examples include: